val-beresneva/GitDocs/src/snapshotting/add.md

 You may also add new content that does not exist in the patch; simply add new lines, each starting with "+".
 The addition will appear reverted in the working tree.

-There are also several operations which should be avoided entirely, as they will make the patch impossible to apply:
+There are also several operations that should be avoided entirely, as they will make the patch impossible to apply:
 - adding context (" ") or removal ("-") lines
 - deleting context or removal lines
 - modifying the contents of context or removal lines